-Oasis Crescent Management Company Ltd. is registered and approved in terms of the Collective Investment Schemes Control Act, 2002.
-Investment performance is for illustrative purposes only and is calculated by taking the actual initial fees and all ongoing fees into account for the amount shown and the income is reinvested on the reinvestment date.
-The manager has a right to close the portfolio to new investors in order to manage it more efficiently in accordance with its mandate.
+Oasis Crescent Management Company Ltd. is a registered and an approved Manager in terms of the Collective Investment Schemes Control Act, 2002, and is the manager of this fund.
+Investment performance is for illustrative purposes only and in calculated by taking the actual initial fees and all ongoing fees into account for the amount shown and the income is reinvested on the reinvestment date.
+The manager has a right to close the portfolio to new investors in order to manage it more efficiently in according with its mandate.
 This Minimum Disclosure Document is published quarterly.
-Additional investment information (including brochures, application forms, annual and half-yearly reports) can be obtained free of charge from Oasis.
+Additional investment information (including brochures, application forms, annual and half-yearly reports) can be obtained free of charge from the Manager.
 Oasis Crescent Capital (Pty) Ltd. is the investment management company of the manager and is authorized under the Financial Advisory and Intermediary Services Act.
 2002 (Act No.37 of 2002).
-Data are sourced from Oasis Research; Morningstar Direct (31 March 2023).
+Data are sourced from Oasis Research using Bloomberg, I-Net Bridge (31 March 2023).
 Kindly note that this is not the full Terms and Conditions.
 To view the latest Terms and Conditions please visit www.oasiscrescent.com.